GoPlausible/.github/profile/README.md

 - Double pinning of all IPFS content (media and metadata) into Pinata and CrustNetwork (the best centralized and the best decentralized networks for IPFS pinning).

-- Dynamic NFTs per PLAUS (Plausible is 100% token-less and NFTs are generated and owned by PLAUS contract which belongs to PLAUS author).
+- Dynamic NFTs per PLAUS (Plausible is 100% token-less and NFTs are generated and owned by PLAUS contract which belongs to PLAUS issuer).